omise/omise-ios/README.md

 ### Built-in Forms

-OPn Payments iOS SDK provides easy-to-use drop-in UI forms for both Tokenizing a Credit Card and Creating a Payment Source, which you can easily integrate into your app.
+Opn Payments iOS SDK provides easy-to-use drop-in UI forms for both Tokenizing a Credit Card and Creating a Payment Source, which you can easily integrate into your app.

 #### Credit Card Form